This document contains installation guidelines and wiring diagrams for the installation

 Note: The wire colors called out in the above image are industry standard wire colors.
 However, some manufacturers may not follow these industry standard designations.
 Before installation, please refer to the Wiegand device’s manual to see if the device’s wire colors follow the industry standard.
 If not, then match the wire’s purpose to the call outs shown here.

-Note: A Door Switch must be installed on any door to which anti-passback is being applied for proper tracking of the anti-passback feature in the Doors program.
+Note: A Door Switch must be installed on any door to which anti-passback is being applied for proper tracking of the anti-passback feature.

 The RTE circuit is a normally-open circuit.
 Press the button to close the circuit and activate the RTE A-door input.

-The general-purpose input is used in conjunction with the programmable input/output feature of the Doors.NET access control software.
-There are three possible uses for the general-purpose input.
+The general-purpose input is used in conjunction with the programmable input/output feature.
+There are two possible uses for the general-purpose input.

-• the master controller may be figured for either Global Unlock
+• the primary controller may be figured for either Global Unlock

 • or Auxiliary A-door RTE

-• the PXL secondary unit may be figured for Auxiliary A-door RTE only
+• a secondary PXL controller can be configured for Auxiliary A-door RTE

 Note: The transorbs have no polarity and so can be installed in either orientation.